seanoseanohay/figma_clone/docs/prd.md

 - Create an account and log in so I can have a persistent identity
 - See a large canvas workspace so I can create designs without feeling constrained
 - Pan and zoom the canvas so I can navigate my design space
-- Create basic shapes (rectangles, circles, text) so I can start designing
+- Create basic shapes (rectangles) so I can start designing
-- Move and manipulate objects so I can arrange my design
+- Move and manipulate rectangles so I can arrange my design
 - See other users' cursors in real-time so I know where they're working
 - See who else is online so I know who I'm collaborating with
 - Have my work persist when I leave so I don't lose progress